The Daily Tar Heel

 The Daily Tar Heel (DTH) is the independent student newspaper of the University of North Carolina at Chapel Hill.
 It was founded on February 23, 1893, and became a daily newspaper in 1929.
 The paper places a focus on university news and sports, but it also includes heavy coverage of Orange County and North Carolina.
 In 2016, the paper moved from five days a week in print to four, cutting the Tuesday edition.
 In 2017, the paper began to print on only Monday, Wednesday, and Friday.
+In 2021, the paper began to print only on Wednesdays.
 All editorial content is overseen by student editors and a volunteer student staff of about 230 people.
-It is the largest news organization in Orange County.
-In 2021, the paper began to print only on Wednesdays.
+It's located at 109 E. Franklin St. in Chapel Hill, North Carolina, and it is the largest news organization in Orange County.

 History

 The Daily Tar Heel circulates 10,000 free copies to more than 225 distribution locations throughout campus and in the surrounding community -- Chapel Hill, Carrboro, Chatham, and Durham.
 Dailytarheel.com draws an average of 11,400 unique visitors per school day.
 Revenues from advertising are self-generated through a student-run advertising staff.